 If you have a trip coming up, here's what you need to know about your rights.

 Consumer rights expert Martyn James gives some advice to travellers worried about coronavirus.

 Can I still travel?

-The Foreign and Commonwealth Office (FCO) is warning against all but essential travel to every country for a period of 30 days starting from March 17.
+The Foreign and Commonwealth Office (FCO) is warning against all but essential travel to every country.

 It advises the Covid-19 crisis has led to "unprecedented" border restrictions, and has made international travel "significantly" more difficult.

 As far as the Foreign Office and most travel insurers are concerned, "essential travel" does not include holidays.

 Many airlines are still selling seats over the next few months - some at inflated prices - but the Foreign Office advises to check their advice before booking.

 If you're flying out from a UK airport, or returning to one, and your flight is cancelled, you'll be entitled to a refund under a European Union regulation, called EC261.